CodeYourFuture/curriculum/.github/ISSUE_TEMPLATE/module-rewrite.md

 ## Prep

-Prep material is the narrative and activities that trainees will use to prepare at the start of the week.
+Prep material is the combination of explanations and activities that trainees will use to prepare at the start of the week.

 ### Checklist